top of page

 We are continuing the programme of works to improve the fishing platforms, a number of which are showing signs of dilapidation.
 If you are aware of any platforms requiring replacement or restoration please notify us at northdevonleisureltd@gmail.com.
 The platforms are now numbered for identification.
 Similarly some of the life buoys have required maintenance and this has been addressed over the Spring months.
 Records of all maintenance/replacements are available for inspection.

 The urgent reconstruction of the damaged banks on the top lake continues.
-With expert guidance from lodge owner Nick Benge, and using donated and recycled materials where possible, we have been able to greatly reduce the cost of this urgent work.
-This enables us to maintain the very low cost of subscriptions, but we rely heavily on our amazing voluteers.
-If any lodge owners are able to get involved (even a couple of hours is greatly appreciated), please contact us at the e mail address below.
+Two areas have now been completed, and other areas will be addressed when time and finances allow.
+We rely on our amazing team of volunteers to maintain the very low cost of subscriptions, and if any lodge owners are able to get involved, their help would be greatly appreciated.
+Even a couple of hours makes a real difference, and if you can offer help, please contact us at the e mail address below.
 We have also now stopped the top lake from overflowing.
 Jon Lattimer has done an excellent job, and we are hugely indebted to him for all his efforts.

 IMG_2078.jpg